Quiescent low-mass galaxies observed by JWST in the Epoch of Reionization: Introduction

 The evolution of low-mass galaxies, which we define here as those with stellar mass $M_\star\leq 10^{9.5}\msun$, is dramatically affected, regulated, and -- in some cases -- even halted by these physical mechanisms because of their shallow potential well \citep[e.g.][]{FerraraTolstoy01,Salvadori08,Wise12,collins2022}.
 Furthermore, these systems can also be impacted by more global feedback mechanisms, such as reionization, preventing the accretion of fresh gas into the less massive systems \citep[e.g.][]{gnedin2000,Dijkstra2004,sobacchi2013,Pereira-Wilson2023}, and environmental effects, such as ram-pressure stripping, which can remove the interstellar medium from satellite galaxies \citep[e.g.][]{Meyer2006,Emerick2016,Boselli2022}.
 Thus, low-mass galaxies are the ideal laboratory to investigate feedback processes.

 In the early Universe, low-mass galaxies are very common.
 Thanks to JWST we can now study them and investigate the role of the various feedback processes in their evolution. \cite{Looser23} recently reported the discovery of a quiescent low-mass galaxy at redshift $z=7.3$ (see also \citealt{Strait23} for another very low-mass quiescent system at $z=5.2$) from the JADES program, JADES-GS-z7-01-QU.
 Following this work, we define as {\it quiescent} those galaxies with no (or negligible) star formation activity at the epoch of observation\footnote{Note that in the literature quiescent galaxies are sometimes differently defined as those below the main sequence \citep{houston2023}, or quenched for $>500$~Myr \citep{Perez23}.}.
 According to \cite{Looser23}, the spectral energy distribution (SED) of JADES-GS-z7-01-QU is consistent with a metal-poor $M_\star \approx 5\times 10^8\msun$ stellar population formed in a short and intense burst of star formation followed by rapid quenching (star formation rate $\rm SFR < 10^{-2.5}\msunyr$), about 10–20 Myr before the epoch of observation.
+Given the rapidity of the transition from a star-forming to a quiescent state for JADES-GS-z7-01-QU, its quenching is expected to have been driven by a fast process.
+A reasonable explanation may therefore be associated with the injection of mechanical energy through outflows by either star formation or AGN.

-In this Letter, we aim at interpreting this new findings and address the following questions: what is the duty cycle of high-redshift low-mass galaxies?
+In this Letter, we aim at interpreting these new findings and address the following questions: what is the duty cycle of high-redshift low-mass galaxies?
 When and why low-mass galaxies become quiescent?
 What are the key physical mechanisms causing their quenching?